opsmill/infrahub/CONTRIBUTING.md

 ## Contributor License Agreement

-Contributions to this repository are subject to the Individual or Corporate Contributor License Agreement, depending on where the contribution is made and on whose behalf:

-- By submitting code contributions as an individual to the repository, you agree to the Individual Contributor License Agreement.
-- By submitting code contributions on behalf of a corporation to the repository, you agree to the Corporate Contributor License Agreement.
+A CLA is a tool that allows outside contributors to sign a Contributor License Agreement (CLA), an important license protection for OpsMill and our contributors.
+Signing this agreement allows external contributors to contribute code to OpsMill open-source repos.
+Contributions to this repository are subject to the Contributor License Agreement.

 ## Code of Conduct